Episode 523 (Neighbours): Filming

-The serial's producers asked Rod Hardy to direct the episode, due to his experience of directing other television weddings.
+The serial's producers asked Rod Hardy to direct the episode, owing to his experience of directing other television weddings.
 The episode was shot "in great secrecy" three months before it was broadcast on Australian television.
-The shoot was initially delayed due to bad weather.
-Due to a limited budget, there were very few extras on set and crew were asked to stand in at the church instead.
+The shoot was initially delayed owing to bad weather.
+Owing to a limited budget, there were very few extras on set and crew were asked to stand in at the church instead.
 Minogue found the shoot "very tiring", as she had to walk up and down the aisle twenty times and she felt constricted by the wedding gown as filming went on.
-Minogue said there was "little chance" of her treating the wedding as anything but work, but added that it was "a good day."
-Recalling his experience of the shoot, Donovan told Nui Te Koha of the Herald Sun, "I don't remember that particular day well, but when you do set ups like weddings it takes a long, long time to put things together."
+Minogue said there was "little chance" of her treating the wedding as anything but work, but added that it was "a good day".
+Recalling his experience of the shoot, Donovan told Nui Te Koha of the Herald Sun: "I don't remember that particular day well, but when you do set ups like weddings it takes a long, long time to put things together".

 The Holy Trinity Church in Doncaster was used as the location for the wedding ceremony.
 The scenes were shot in the old nave of the church.
 Liz Guiver, the former vicar's secretary and administrator, revealed that many of the church's parishioners were excited at the prospect of seeing the actors on set.
-Speaking to Guy Blackman from The Age, Guiver recalled "The person who played the vicar, and wore the vicar's robe, he smoked cigarettes, so we had to be careful that they were dry-cleaned before services on Sunday.
+Speaking to Guy Blackman from The Age, Guiver recalled: "The person who played the vicar, and wore the vicar's robe, he smoked cigarettes, so we had to be careful that they were dry-cleaned before services on Sunday.
 Then we waited for months until the episode was aired, and most parishioners were glued to the set."
-Scenes featuring the character's family homes and Ramsay Street were shot at the show's studio in Forest Hill and at Pin Oak Court in Vermont South respectively.
+Scenes featuring the characters' family homes and Ramsay Street were shot at the show's studio in Forest Hill and at Pin Oak Court in Vermont South, respectively.
 The wedding scenes were shot in soft focus, creating "a halo effect" around Charlene as she walked up the aisle.
 Hardy believed that "the magic of the episode" is captured best in two close-up shots of Scott and Charlene.
-The director recalled "The image that stays with me is the close-up of Kylie as she arrives and then the close-up on Jason's face, and those two looks epitomised what the whole scene was about."
+The director recalled: "The image that stays with me is the close-up of Kylie as she arrives and then the close-up on Jason's face, and those two looks epitomised what the whole scene was about."